asierra619/readme-generator/README.md

 ![screenshot of intergrated terminal and created .md file](./assets/images/Screenshot%202023-12-11%20at%2010.13.00%20PM.png)

-## Credits

-Thank you to the following<br />Michael Pacheco - My Instructor<br />'dopecello' on GitHub/Youtube<br />Andreas from AskBCS

 ## License

 MIT

+## Credits

+Source Code Provided by EdX and UCSD Extended Studies<br />Thank you to the following -<br />Michael Pacheco - My Instructor<br />'dopecello' on GitHub/Youtube<br />Andreas from AskBCS